‘REMEMBER IF THEY POOP, YOU SCOOP’ CAMPAIGN

 Dog owners have a responsibility to clean up after their pets but unfortunately there is a still a small proportion of owners who do not clean up after their dogs and this has a huge impact on others who use public spaces; children, walkers, wheelchair users, runners etc. Therefore, it must be emphasised that people who do not clean up after their dogs are putting other persons at risk.

 “REMEMBER IF THEY POOP, YOU SCOOP’ CAMPAIGN

 The campaign aims to encourage people to act responsibly and pick up after their dog using a dog waste bag or scooping device before disposing of it in the nearest litter bin, the dangers and inconvenience caused to many if this is not done, and the fact that an on-the-spot litter fine of €150 can be issued to offenders under the Litter Pollution Act.

-Signage and temporary stencilling will be utilised on footpaths stating, ‘If they Poop, You Scoop’ and leaflets will help to raise awareness and encourage dog owners to take responsibility for cleaning up after their dog.
+Signage and temporary stencilling is utilised on footpaths stating, ‘If they Poop, You Scoop’ and leaflets help to raise awareness and encourage dog owners to take responsibility for cleaning up after their dog.

-Social Media and traditional media will be used to highlight the campaign.
+Social Media and traditional media is used to highlight the campaign.

 Stencils in English and Irish will be visible on footpaths in towns, villages and public areas.
 Temporary paint used to highlight the dog fouling will wash away after a few weeks and have minimal impact on the environment.
 Promotional material is available from past campaigns.
 Dog waste bags dispenser units, existing anti-dog fouling signage and audio devices are already in situ in towns, villages and amenity areas across the county.